remix-run/remix/docs/api/conventions.md

 There are a few conventions that Remix uses you should be aware of.

-<docs-info>[Dilum Sanjaya](https://twitter.com/DilumSanjaya) made [an awesome visualization](https://remix-routing-demo.netlify.app/) of how routes in the file system map to the URL in your app that might help you understand these conventions.</docs-info>
+<docs-info>[Dilum Sanjaya][dilum-sanjaya] made [an awesome visualization][an-awesome-visualization] of how routes in the file system map to the URL in your app that might help you understand these conventions.</docs-info>

 ### Special Files